RylandDeGregory/Blog/content/posts/powershell-awx-part-1.md

 ## Ansible AWX, Simple IT Automation

 [Ansible](https://github.com/ansible/ansible) is incredible.
 Built on Python and expressed in YAML [Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html), Ansible enables [idempotent](https://en.wikipedia.org/wiki/Idempotence) agentless configuration management over SSH/WinRM.
-AWX (short for Ansible-Worx), is a platform that enables scheduling, RBAC, logging, and workflow orchestration of Ansible Playbooks.
+AWX is a automation platform that enables scheduling, RBAC, logging, and workflow orchestration of Ansible Playbooks.

-> This series of articles will not cover any information on how to use Ansible.
+> This series of articles will not cover any information regarding how to use Ansible.
 For that, check out [Jeff Geerling's Ansible 101 series](https://www.jeffgeerling.com/blog/2020/ansible-101-jeff-geerling-youtube-streaming-series).

 ## Extending Ansible with scripting